rexresearch

 flexible sheet-like member, causing the positions of the

 deformations to shift in the direction of the fluid flow.
-Back and
+Back

-forth fluid flow may cause the deformations to move back and
+and forth fluid flow may cause the deformations to move back and

 forth.
 Unidirectional fluid flow may cause the deformations to

-travel in one direction until they move off the downstream end of
+travel in one direction until they move off the downstream end

-the flexible sheet-like member.
+of the flexible sheet-like member.

-[0011] Because these deformations result from the internal energy
+[0011] Because these deformations result from the internal

-state of the flexible sheet-like member created during
+energy state of the flexible sheet-like member created during

 fabrication, these deformations cannot be eliminated so long as

 the restraints remain.
-Therefore, when a deformation moves off the
+Therefore, when a deformation moves off

-may travel continuously along the flexible sheet-like member in
+deformations may travel continuously along the flexible

-the flexible sheet-like members may be coupled to vertebra plates
+generator embodiment, the flexible sheet-like members may be

-so that movement of the deformations of the flexible sheet-like
+coupled to vertebra plates so that movement of the deformations

-members powers the movement of the vertebra plates.
-The movement
+of the flexible sheet-like members powers the movement of the

-of the vertebra plates imparts force onto the elastic or variable
+force onto the elastic or variable coupling components.
+The

-coupling components.
-The elastic or variable coupling component
+elastic or variable coupling component may incorporate

-some implementations, be constructed of and/or incorporate an
+implementations, be constructed of and/or incorporate an

 electroactive polymer or other electroactive material able to